zaher/mnfw/README.md

     .
     $app->send_header();

-Framework now send a default html header or footer, but you can add the 'header-html.php' or 'footer.php' in your 'inc' folder to load it instead of the default one
+Framework now will send a default html header or footer, but you can add the 'header-html.php' or 'footer.php' in your 'inc' folder to load it instead of the default one.

 You can send header without sending footer, framework will send it automatically